0xsequence-demos/pack-opening-boilerplate/README.md

 Each pack is an ERC1155 item that can be purchased through a primary sale contract and transferred between wallets.
 When a user wants to obtain the pack's contents, they must call the contract's `commit` function, which burns the pack, and after some time, they receive a random reward according to the distribution by the developer.
 This can be also used to create bundles containing multiple NFT items in a deterministic fashion by ensuring an equal distribution across all packs.

+For a deeper dive into packs, see the Sequence docs: https://docs.sequence.xyz/guides/packs

 ## Quickstart

 Use pnpm to install dependencies: